SolimanIslam/Books-app/README.md

 - Fetch books from API server on app start
 - Update book list on changes to reflect changes on the server
 - Centralized application state using context (BooksContext)
+- Utilization of custom hooks for efficient state management

 ## Technologies Used